History of China (1949–1976): 1953–1957

+The Korean War had been enormously costly to China, especially coming on the heels of the civil war, and it delayed postwar reconstruction.

 According to Hua-yu Li, writing in Mao and the Economic Stalinization of China, 1948–1953 in 1953, Mao, misled by glowing reports in History of the Communist Party of the Soviet Union (Bolshevik): Short Course, authorized by Stalin of social and economic progress in the Soviet Union, abandoned the liberal economic programs of "New Democracy" and instituted the "general line for socialist transition", a program to build socialism based on Soviet models.
 He was reportedly moved in part by personal and national rivalry with Stalin and the Soviet Union.

 The Soviet Union provided considerable economic aid and training during the 1950s.
 Many Chinese students were sent to study in Moscow.
 Factories and other infrastructure projects were all based on Soviet designs, for China was an agrarian country with little established industry.
 In 1953, Mao Zedong told the Indonesian ambassador that they had little to export except agricultural products.
 Several jointly owned Sino-Soviet corporations were established, but Mao considered these to impinge on Chinese sovereignty and in 1954 they were quietly dissolved.